Alex0071/Schloxel/README.md

 # Schloxel
-Multithreaded Procedural Generation of Voxels via Heightmap input, .vox file importer and modification of voxels.
+Multithreaded Procedural Generation of Voxels via a Heightmap,

+.vox file importer and modification of voxels.